Kripsii/alx-higher_level_programming/0x06-python-classes/README.md

-a class Square that defines a square by: (based on 1-square.py)
+Public instance that returns area of current square